sungiant/sdf/README.md

 ### Constructive Solid Geometery

-Constructive solid geometry is the technique of using boolean operators to combine geometrical objects, as shown below.
-A practicle way to represent CSG objects is with a binary tree, where leaves represent primitives and nodes represent operations.
+Constructive solid geometry is the technique of using boolean operators to combine geometrical objects.
+A practicle way to represent CSG objects is with a binary tree - with leaves representing primitives and nodes representing operations.

 <img src="/docs/csg.png" style="float: right;" />